People

 The pandemic saw a massive redistribution of people within and across regions in the United States.
 For many city-dwellers, the pandemic offered an opportunity to settle down, often in suburbs close to the city.
 In fact, moves out of the densest parts of big cities jumped 17% during the first year of the pandemic.
 But suburbs weren’t the only places to grow — cities along the sunbelt like Austin, Dallas, Atlanta and Houston also grew dramatically, where families could get a bigger bang for the buck.

-From July 2020 to July 2021, the region saw record negative net domestic migration, as nearly 127,000 people left the region.
-New data for July 2022 show a significant uptick in foreign immigration, as travel restrictions loosened for international newcomers.
+The San Francisco and San Jose metro areas collectively lost over 200,000 people during the pandemic.
+These losses are largely a product of remote work and the region’s high cost of living, pushing many to settle elsewhere.
+The region saw record negative net domestic migration in 2021, as nearly 127,000 people left the region.
+Data for 2022 showed a significant uptick in foreign immigration, as travel restrictions loosened for international newcomers.
 The region’s natural increase (births minus deaths) also increased slightly, as death rates declined and birth rates increased.
 But domestic out-migration remains a major problem and contributor to the region’s population loss.
 If it weren’t for positive foreign immigration and net births, the region would have lost 111,000 people in 2022.
 Instead, it netted a loss of 68,000 people.

 Check out other topic areas: